kmac420/stock-dependencies-for-woocommerce/README.md

    - Click the **Add stock dependency** link to add another stock dependency row.
    - Add the dependency SKU _Woo-beanie-logo_ and quantity _1_ for the third stock dependency.
 1. Save your variation changes.

+### Allowing Backorders

+The Stock Dependencies for WooCommerce plugin supports dependencies on simple and variable products that are configured to allow backorders.
+In order to allow backorders on simple or variable products that have stock dependencies on other simple and/or variable products, you **must** enable backorders for the products on which there is a dependency **and** the product that has the dependency.

 ## Todo